 Research Infrastructures

-‘Research Infrastructures’ are facilities, resources and services that are used by the research communities to conduct research and foster innovation in their fields.
-They include: major scientific equipment (or sets of instruments), knowledge-based resources such as collections, archives and scientific data, e-infrastructures, such as data and computing systems and communication networks and any other tools that are essential to achieve excellence in research and innovation.
-They may be 'single-sited', 'virtual' and 'distributed'.
+‘Research Infrastructures’ means facilities that provide resources and services for the research communities to conduct research and foster innovation , including the associated human resources and expertise; major equipment or sets of instruments; knowledge-related facilities such as collections, archives and/or scientific data infrastructures; computing systems, communication networks; and: any other infrastructure of a unique nature and open to external Users, essential to achieve excellence in R&I. Where relevant, these resources may be used beyond research, for example for training and education or public services.
+They may be 'single-sited', 'distributed' or 'virtual'.

 Users

 ‘Users’ of Research Infrastructures can be individuals, teams and institutions from academia, business, industry and public services.
-They are engaged in the conception or creation of new knowledge, products, processes, methods and systems and also in the management of projects.
-Teams can include researchers, doctoral candidates, technical staff and students participating in research in the framework of their studies.
+They are engaged in the conception or creation of new knowledge, products, processes, methods and systems and also in the management of projects, through research, development and innovation activities.
+Teams of Users may include researchers, engineers, doctoral candidates, and technical staff, as well as students participating in the research, in the framework of their studies or any other User from a private or public institution.

 Access

-‘Access’ refers to the legitimate and authorised physical, remote and virtual admission to, interactions with and use of Research Infrastructures and to services offered by Research Infrastructures to Users.
+‘Access’ refers to the legitimate and authorised physical, remote or virtual admission to, interactions with and use of Research Infrastructures and to services offered by Research Infrastructures to Users.
 Such Access can be granted, amongst others, to machine time, computing resources, software, data, data-communication services, trust and authentication services, sample preparation, archives, collections, the set-up, execution and dismantling of experiments, education and training, expert support and analytical services.

+Physical Access

+Physical Access is “in-person” Access, when Users physically visit an infrastructure, facility or equipment.

+Remote Access

+Remote Access is Access to resources and services offered by the Research Infrastructure without Users physically visiting the infrastructure’s facilities.
+This can entail shipping of samples, exchange of data.
+It can include Access to selective digital services such as Access to high-performance computing.

+In both physical and remote Access, the services or resources are limited, and a selection is required.

+Wide virtual Access

+Wide virtual Access means Access to Users provided through communication networks, such as Access to data and digital tools; the available services or resources can be simultaneously used by a wide number of Users and the Users are not selected.
+Restrictions may however apply e.g. due to legal constraints.

+Hybrid Access

+Hybrid Access refers to any combination of physical, remote and wide virtual Access.

 Access Unit

-The Access Unit is a measure specifying the Access offered to the Users.
-Research Infrastructures are responsible for the definition of Access Units, which may vary from e.g. precise values like hours or sessions of beam time processing time, to gigabytes transmitted for the conduction of complex experiments and projects up to quotations based on an inventory of Users' needs.
+The Access Unit is a measure specifying the Access offered to the Users so that quantity of Access can be recorded.
+Research Infrastructures are responsible for the definition of Access Units, which may vary from e.g. precise values like hours or sessions of Access to use of instrumentation, to gigabytes transmitted for the conduction of complex experiments and projects up to quotations based on an inventory of Users' needs.

+FAIR

+Qualifies digital assets that are Findable, Accessible, Interoperable, and Reusable (FAIR).
+As a result of the increase in volume, complexity and creation speed of data, FAIR digital assets increasingly require machine-actionability i.e. minimal human intervention.

 PRINCIPLES

 Access policy